LukeGrahamLandry/franca/devlog.md

   - not great that im just changing shit until it looks right. i don't understand why i have to invert ratio sometimes.
   - experiment: partial cell position in shader. the edge is trash tho.
 - bring back draw. this time into the quadtree.
+- since gc_roots are unique anyway, i don't need to be able to check which buf a pointer is in and node.children can just be u32 indices. don't need to store hash, compute from children ids. but now need to pack the bit set for base nodes somehwere else. latter two children slots which leaves first two to be a sentinal so you know its a base node. put forward in its own array.

 ## (May 25) life